 Find seven Valium addiction facts below:

-• Valium is the most commercially successful benzo in US history.
+- Valium is the most commercially successful Benzodiazepine in US history.

-• Valium is used in veterinary medicine.
-Many users report obtaining Valium through vets, rather than doctors.
+- Valium is used in veterinary medicine.
+Many individuals who struggle with valium addiction report obtaining Valium through vets, rather than doctors.

 Valium Addiction Statistics

-• Diazepam (Valium’s chemical name) has over 500 different brands worldwide.
-This makes Valium one of the most used drugs in the world, both recreationally and medically.
+- Diazepam has over 500 different brands worldwide, which makes it this one of the most used prescribed drug in the world

-This brings me to the second trend illustrated by these facts about Valium addiction.
-Valium use, abuse, and addiction are still rampant.
-Remember, over sixty million prescriptions were written for Valium in 2010 alone!
-That’s a lot of pills.
-In fact, the World Health Organization lists Valium as one of its “Essential Drugs.”
-This means that Valium’s one of the necessary medicines for “basic health-care systems.”
-While the majority of Valium tablets are taken for medically approved uses, there are still tons making their way to the street.
+Over sixty million prescriptions were written for Valium in 2010 alone, which confirms the use of this prescription is still very high.
+The World Health Organization lists Valium as one of its “Essential Drugs.”
+The title of being an essential drug means that Valium’s one of the necessary medicines for “basic health-care systems.”
+While the majority of Valium tablets are for medically approved uses, many individuals are still seeking drug rehab as a solution to their valium addiction.